 It is suggested to “run with the winners.”
 Each house surrounds the newcomer with a management support team of staff members who are proven winners.
 This provides the newcomer with individualized attention giving him the best possible chance at recovery.
 Staff Members make sure that the newcomer knows exactly how, when, where, and what to do in order to recover so practically the only way a resident can fail is through lack of willingness.
 Staff members are accountable for leading by example, motivating positive results, and inspecting what we expect.
-Each house has a team of 3 staff members.

 The twelve-step program has been proven to work for those who completely give themselves to the simple program.
 Completion of twelve steps with a sponsor, in house recovery support meetings, and attendance at AA/NA/CA meetings is required.
 The in house recovery support group charge is $20 per person per group; however, the fee is paid from other funding sources for qualifying residents.
 Continuous abstinence from alcohol & drugs is also required.
 Additional house rules further insure a safe, structured, and supportive living environment.
 In house management support teams monitor all of the above.

 Many residents attend IOP at local treatment centers in the evenings.
 IOP patients contribute gas money to ride with residents that are approved to have cars.
 Also, many residents are referred to local agencies such as Mental Health Cooperative and Centerstone, which offer psychiatrists, psychologists, master’s level clinicians, nurses and bachelor’s level professionals.

 Resident’s are encouraged to get involved and submit ideas for planned activities in writing for approval.
 Past activities have included field trips to NASCAR races, white water rafting/camping, bowling, and Titan games.